Alternate Job Titles: Principal Architect, Architectural Director, Architecture Director, Architectural Manager, Architecture Manager, Architect VI

 Source: HR Reported data as of May 30, 2018

 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Principal Architect that make less than that salary.
 For example 50% of the people who perform the job of Principal Architect are expected to make less than the median.

-Manages and supervises all related activities of a staff of architects and technicians.
+Manages and supervises all related activities of staff of architects and technicians.
 Directly manages the development of architectural designs and preliminary construction details.
 Ensures architectural design work is completed on time and adheres to the established specifications and standards.
 Directs development of new methods or techniques.
 May prepare project schedules, bids, or proposals.
-Requires a bachelor's degree.
-Typically reports to a head of a unit/department.
+Requires bachelors degree.
 Requires an state architect's license.
-Typically manages through subordinate managers and professionals in larger groups of moderate complexity.
-Provides input to strategic decisions that affect the functional area of responsibility.
-May give input into developing the budget.
-Capable of resolving escalated issues arising from operations and requiring coordination with other departments.
-Typically requires 12+ years of related experience.
+Typically reports to head of unit/department.
+Manages departmental sub-function within broader departmental function.
+Creates functional strategies and specific objectives for the sub-function and develops budgets/policies/procedures to support the functional infrastructure.
+Typically requires 5+ years of managerial experience.
+Deep knowledge of the managed sub-function and solid knowledge of the overall departmental function.
 View full job description